-Our initial forecast for 2024 was for a further improvement to 2.09mm (up around +10% on 2023 but -9.4% down on 2019), but a couple of months ago we revised this down to 2.026mm (up 6.5% on 2023, but down -12.3% on 2019).
-Current annual run rate is at around 1.97mm and we are expecting a much higher level of forced registrations at the end of this year in comparison to last year, when these were much lower than had been anticipated.
-We expect that new car registrations will gradually increase to a pre-pandemic level of around 2.12 million registrations by 2025, but not returning to the peaks seen between 2014 and 2018 and still just below pre-pandemic levels.
-We also expect to see a reduction in registration levels from 2027 as increasing number of ICE models are discontinued as an unintended consequence of the Zero Emission Vehicles Mandate (Vehicle Emissions Trading Scheme).
+Our initial forecast for 2024 was for a further improvement to 2.09mm (up around +10% on 2023 but -9.4% down on 2019), but in August we revised this down to 2.026mm (up 6.5% on 2023, but down -12.3% on 2019).
+The annual run rate was around 1.97mm a couple of months ago, but has weakened considerably in recent weeks and is likely to come in well below our prediction.
+The situation in December is very difficult to judge; there is potential for significant forced registrations in the month from manufacturing groups who are still short of ZEV Mandate target or are under pressure to maximise sales in the calendar year, while others may be holding cars back to register in 2025 (either ICE cars if the required ZEV Mandate position has not yet been reached, or BEVs if the target is already secure).
+We are expecting a higher level of forced registrations at the end of 2024 in comparison to 2023, when these were much lower than had been anticipated and considerably lower than normal.
+Our new car registration forecasts for future years are under review and much will depend on the outcome of the imminent consultation exercise, but we do not envisage the market returning to the peaks seen between 2014 and 2018 and still expect to be below pre-pandemic levels.
+We have been expecting to see a reduction in registration levels from 2027 as increasing number of ICE models are discontinued as an unintended consequence of the ZEV Mandate (Vehicle Emissions Trading Scheme), but this may well happen earlier than originally thought.